ChristophP/web-react-components/README.md

 // call it to register the web component
 // this will transform all <your-component>-tags in the markup
-// ATTENTION: all custom element tag names MUST contain a dash(LINK WC spec)
+// ATTENTION: all custom element tag names MUST contain a dash
 // use it anywhere like this:
 // <your-component name="Peter" isDisabled onClick="console.log('hello')"></your-component>
 register('your-component', YourComponent, [